This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Expert Tips

 • No Mess Drizzle.
-Place the granola bars on a wire rack placed over a baking pan to drizzle.
+Place the protein granola bars on a wire rack placed over a baking pan to drizzle.
 This way any excess drips onto the pan and makes cleanup easier.

 • Cool Before Removing and Cutting.
 The bars will still be a bit fragile when they first come out of the oven.
 As they cool they firm up more.